JAlcocerT/JAlcocerT/content/blog/dev-web-cms.md

 ---
-title: "Web CMS Websites "
+title: "Websites with SSG + CMS - The missing piece."
-date: 2025-03-12
+date: 2025-03-10T22:20:21+01:00
-draft: true
+draft: false
-tags: ["AI"]
-description: "UI for custom SSGs."
+description: "UI for customization SSGs.
+Focusing on Keystatic CMS with Astro"
 url: 'cms-for-static-websites'
 ---